sstsimulator/a-sst/ISB-BFS/README.md

 This directoroy contains code to help you use the Ember BFS motif.
 The motif is in the devel branch of sst-elements.

+A presentation detailing how data was collected and processed for these models is located in this directory, [here](https://github.com/sstsimulator/a-sst/blob/main/ISB-BFS/BFS-Ember-Slides.pdf).

 ## Data collection

 The models in this directory were trained on data collected from Cori.
 We collected data on `16-24` nodes, on `4-64` ranks, for `1-4` threads.